particle1331/ok-transformer/README.md

 ## Running the notebooks

 The notebooks are located in `/docs/nb`.
-To run them, create a virtual environment using:
+Create a virtual environment using:

 ```
 uv venv